unicode-org/cldr/docs/ldml/tr35-personNames.md

     1. For each locale L1 in the parent locale lookup chain* for the full name locale, do the following
         1. Create a locale L2 by replacing the language subtag by 'und'.
 (Eg, 'de_DE' ⇒ 'und_DE')
         2. For each locale L in {L1, L2}, do the following
-             a.
-If there is a precise match among the givenFirst nameOrderLocales for L, then let the nameOrder be givenFirst, and stop.
+             1. If there is a precise match among the givenFirst nameOrderLocales for L, then let the nameOrder be givenFirst, and stop.
-             b.
-Otherwise if there is a precise match among the surnameFirst nameOrderLocales for L, then let the nameOrder be surnameFirst, and stop.
+             2. Otherwise if there is a precise match among the surnameFirst nameOrderLocales for L, then let the nameOrder be surnameFirst, and stop.

 For example, here is a parent locale lookup chain: